-Ad Astra Rainbow Cord Bracelet 14k Solid Gold
+Ad Astra Rainbow String Bracelet 14k Solid Gold

 Napoleon is said to have commissioned the first ever ring that used the secret language of gemstones to send a message to his love, the Empress Josephine.
 In this secret language, each gem stands for a letter of the alphabet.
 A is for Amethyst, D is for Diamond, and so on.